ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/covid_19/index.rst.rst

 This cause model requires data exogenous to the model:

 - :math:`R_{0}` for covid-19 (derived from IHME model)

+  * Notably, :math:`R_{0}'` can be used to model counterfactual scenarios

 - Initial prevalence of each disease state (from IHME model forecasts)

 Additionally, this cause model strategy aims to model the following parameters (which also require exogenous data sources):

-- Susceptible/Exposed/Infected/Recovered disease states
+- Susceptible/Exposed/Infectious/Recovered disease states
-- Symptomatic/Asymptomatic infected disease states
+- Symptomatic/Asymptomatic infectious disease states
 - Age- and comorbidity-specific mortality rates
 - Transmission related parameters, including

-  * Self-quarentine of symptomatic individuals, highly susceptible individuals, etc.
+  * Self-quarantine of symptomatic individuals, highly susceptible individuals, etc.
-  * Contact tracing of exposed individuals
+  * Contact tracing/testing of exposed/infected individuals
   * Self-protection measures such as wearing a mask

 Assumptions and Limitations